System-size convergence of point defect properties: The case of the silicon vacancy: Determining the electron chemical potential

 \subsection{The MLWF method}

-The shift in the reference of potential is reflected in the position of the energy eigenvalues; however, comparing the eigenvalues of bulk-like states in the defect supercell with those of the bulk supercell is problematic since they are delocalized.
-In order to probe the localized properties of the system we can construct a set of MLWFs from a unitary transformation of the extended Bloch states.\cite{mlwf} MLWFs have become a popular tool for first-principles electronic structure calculations, for example as an optimal tight binding basis for k-space interpolation\cite{wan_interpol}, as well as for the study of the dielectric properties of materials in the modern theory of polarization\cite{modern_pol}.

-By transforming the Hamiltonian into a basis of MLWFs we can determine the potential alignment correction by looking at the on-site matrix elements $\tilde{H}_{nn} = \langle \omega_n | \hat{H} | \omega_n \rangle$ (where $\omega_n$ is a MLWF belonging to the cell at the origin) for Wannier functions far away from the defect centre.
+Our second approach to calculating the potential alignment correction is based on matrix elements of the Hamiltonian in the basis of MLWFs.
+The shift in the reference of potential that is sought is reflected in the position of the energy eigenvalues; however, comparing the eigenvalues of bulk-like states in the defect supercell with those of the bulk supercell is problematic since the eigenstates are delocalized.
+MLWFs, on the other hand, provide a probe of the localized properties of the system.
+Once the Hamiltonian is transformed into a basis of MLWFs, the potential alignment correction can be determined by considering on-site matrix elements $\tilde{H}_{nn} = \langle \omega_n | \hat{H} | \omega_n \rangle$ (where $\omega_n$ is a MLWF belonging to the cell at the origin) for Wannier functions whose centres, defined by their first moments, are far away from the defect centre.
+The shift in potential is then simply $\tilde{H}_{nn,\mathrm{vac}} - \tilde{H}_{nn,\mathrm{bulk}}$.
+In practice, as shown in Fig.~\ref{fig:pot_align}, we plot this difference for all $n$ as a function of the distance of the Wannier function centre from the defect centre, and the value of the potential alignment correction is taken as the mean of the values which are furthest from the defect centre.

 This method is feasible since the wannierization procedure results in the same partitioning of the electronic density in the bulk and defect supercells everywhere except in the direct neighbourhood of the defect; hence it is possible to identify Wannier functions that are associated with the defect centre and Wannier functions that are not.
 In the latter case, therefore, it is straightforward to unambiguously match equivalent Wannier functions in the bulk and defect supercells.
-The shift in potential is then simply $\tilde{H}_{nn,\mathrm{vac}} - \tilde{H}_{nn,\mathrm{bulk}}$, where $n$ is a Wannier function whose centre (defined by its first moment) is far away from the defect centre.
-In practice, as shown in Fig.~\ref{fig:pot_align}, we plot this difference for all $n$ as a function of the distance of the Wannier function centre from the defect centre.
-The value of the potential alignment correction is taken to be the mean of the values which are furthest from the defect centre.

 From Fig.~\ref{fig:pot_align} it can be seen that the MLWF correction method is in excellent agreement with the Voronoi cell method.
 Among all our calculations for the various charge states, the maximum discrepancy was 0.01~eV.
 The MLWF method gives a finer representation of the system than averaging over atomic sites (as in the Voronoi cell approach), since each silicon atom has four bonding Wannier functions connecting it to its neighbours.
 Therefore, there are twice as many Wannier functions as atoms, and hence twice as much information to consider.\footnote{Only the valence bands have been taken into account for the wannierization.}